nimble-platform/dcf_service/README.md

  ---
-The project leading to this application has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 723810.
+The project leading to this application has received funding from the European Union Horizon 2020 research and innovation programme under grant agreement No 723810.